qe201020335/BeatTogether-DockerCompose/README.md

 [![en](https://img.shields.io/badge/lang-en-blue.svg?style=for-the-badge)](/README.md)
 [![zh](https://img.shields.io/badge/语言-中文-red.svg?style=for-the-badge)](/README.zh.md)

-A simple guide on hosting BeatTogether server using docker compose
+A simple guide on hosting the **Scalable** [BeatTogether](https://github.com/BeatTogether) server using docker compose.

+If you are hosting a small multiplayer server, consider using the [UnifiedServer](https://github.com/BeatTogether/BeatTogether.UnifiedServer) instead.

 You are welcomed to use the discussion board.
 [Discussions](https://github.com/qe201020335/BeatTogether-DockerCompose/discussions)